Current Fellows

 Christopher van den Berg has been a faculty member at Amherst College (Massachusetts) since 2010.
 He received his B.A. from UC Berkeley and his Ph.D. from Yale University, held an NEH Fellowship at the Thesaurus Linguae Latinae in Munich, and has studied or taught in Mexico, Italy, Germany, and France.
 His research focuses on Greco-Roman rhetoric, the poetics of prose genres, the reception of ancient political rhetoric into the modern day, literary criticism, including the evaluation of visual media as a critical idiom for judging literature, and comparative literary systems.
 His first book, The World of Tacitus’ Dialogus de Oratoribus: Aesthetics and Empire in Ancient Rome, was published by Cambridge University Press in 2014.
 His second book, The Politics and Poetics of Cicero’s Brutus: The Invention of Literary History, was published by Cambridge University Press in 2021.

-During the research stay, Chris will be working on his current book project, Critical Matter: Performance, Identity, and Object in Greco-Roman Criticism.
+During the research stay, Chris worked on his current book project, Critical Matter: Performance, Identity, and Object in Greco-Roman Criticism.
 This book offers an interpretive survey of Roman literary and rhetorical criticism.
 It argues that an author’s explicit discussion of how to judge and categorize literature can only be understood in light of the employment and manipulation of literary values within that same author’s text.
 Critical Matter uncovers two distinct yet interrelated features of criticism: its complexity as an artistic genre and the crucial role of material and visual culture for its analyses.
 The authors studied extend from Plato and Aristotle through the key authors of the Second Sophistic and Late Antiquity, such as Dio Chrysostom and Optatian.

 Kayachev